Embryonic stem cell: Adverse effects

 The major concern with the possible transplantation of ESCs into patients as therapies is their ability to form tumors including teratomas.
 Safety issues prompted the FDA to place a hold on the first ESC clinical trial, however no tumors were observed.

 The main strategy to enhance the safety of ESCs for potential clinical use is to differentiate the ESCs into specific cell types (e.g. neurons, muscle, liver cells) that have reduced or eliminated ability to cause tumors.
 Following differentiation, the cells are subjected to sorting by flow cytometry for further purification.
 ESCs are predicted to be inherently safer than iPS cells created with genetically integrating viral vectors because they are not genetically modified with genes such as c-Myc that are linked to cancer.
 Nonetheless, ESCs express very high levels of the iPS inducing genes and these genes including Myc are essential for ESC self-renewal and pluripotency, and potential strategies to improve safety by eliminating c-Myc expression are unlikely to preserve the cells' "stemness".
 However, N-myc and L-myc have been identified to induce iPS cells instead of c-myc with similar efficiency.
 Later protocols to induce pluripotency bypass these problems completely by using non-integrating RNA viral vectors such as sendai virus or mRNA transfection.

 Ethical debate

 Due to the nature of embryonic stem cell research, there are a lot of controversial opinions on the topic.
 Since harvesting embryonic stem cells usually necessitates destroying the embryo from which those cells are obtained, the moral status of the embryo comes into question.
-Some people claim that the 5-day-old mass of cells is too young to achieve personhood or that the embryo, if donated from an IVF clinic (where labs typically acquire embryos), would otherwise go to medical waste anyway.
+Some people claim that the embryo is too young to achieve personhood or that the embryo, if donated from an IVF clinic (where labs typically acquire embryos), would otherwise go to medical waste anyway.
 Opponents of ESC research claim that an embryo is a human life, therefore destroying it is murder and the embryo must be protected under the same ethical view as a more developed human being.